 - Avoid washcloths or loofahs, and dry off gently.

-One thing you may also consider is that, if you want to use lotions, especially after bathing, you may consider using a cream or ointment instead.
+One thing to consider: If you want to use lotions, especially after bathing, you may want to use a cream or ointment instead.

-According to the Institute for Quality and Efficiency in Health Care, lotions may work less effectively at keeping your skin moisturized than creams or ointments.
+According to the Institute for Quality and Efficiency in Health Care, lotions may be less effective at keeping your skin moisturized than creams or ointments.
 In fact, ointments contain the most lipids, which help form a protective layer around your skin to retain moisture.